top of page

 Legacy and Recognition

-Small's early involvement in the strike and his later work as an attorney demonstrate his lifelong dedication to advocating for the rights of workers and marginalized communities.
+Small's early involvement in the strike and his later work as an attorney demonstrate his lifelong dedication to advocating for the rights of workers and marginalised communities.
 His story serves as an inspiration for future generations, illustrating the importance of standing up for one's rights and the power of collective action.

 Hugh Small's legacy is marked by his dual commitment to labour rights and the legal profession, making him a significant figure in Jamaica's history of social advocacy.